ResFactory/r2/lib/sql/render/README.md

       IDs, etc.
   - See https://github.com/FiloSottile/age et. al but use built-in database capabilities through SQL whenever possible
+- [ ] Refer to https://supabase.com/blog/2021/07/01/roles-postgres-hooks for how
+      to manage complex policies such as roles across multiple tenants
 - [ ] Add type-safe where criteria builder in DQL SELECT statements so that outbound select columns are properly typed but so are in-bound where criteria with proper bind-able parameters (using ? or :name strategies).